ojoago1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-splay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+splay all the lines in the file /etc/passwd that do not contain the pattern “bin”